Non-invariance of the Brauer-Manin obstruction for surfaces: Notation and preliminaries

 In this paper, a \defi{$K$-scheme} will mean a reduced, separated scheme of finite type over $K,$ and all geometric objects are $K$-schemes.
 A \defi{$K$-curve} will mean a proper $K$-scheme such that every irreducible components are of dimension one.
 In particular, a $K$-curve may have more than one irreducible component, and may have singular points.
 We say that a $K$-scheme is a \defi{$K$-variety} if it is geometrically integral.
-Be cautious that a integral $K$-scheme may be not a variety, i.e. it may have multiple geometrically irreducible components.
+Be cautious that in our definition, a integral $K$-scheme may be not a variety, i.e. it may have multiple geometrically irreducible components.
 Given a proper $K$-scheme $X,$ if $X(\AA_K)\neq \emptyset,$ let $pr^S\colon X(\AA_K)\to X(\AA_K^S)$ be the projection induced by the natural projection $pr^S\colon\AA_K\to \AA_K^S.$ All cohomology groups in this paper are Galois or \'etale cohomology groups, and let $\Br(X)=H^2_{\et}(X,\GG_{m}).$

-By combining the \v{C}ebotarev's density theorem with global class field theory, we have the following lemma to choose prime elements.
+By combining the \v{C}ebotarev density theorem with global class field theory, we have the following lemma to choose prime elements.
 This lemma is a generalization of Dirichlet's theorem on arithmetic progressions.

 \begin{lemma} Given an extension of number fields $L/K,$ let $\Ifr\subset\Ocal_K$ be a proper nonzero ideal.
 Let $x\in \Ocal_K.$ Suppose that the image of $x$ in $\Ocal_K/\Ifr$ is invertible.
 Then there exists a prime element $p\in \Ocal_K$ such that \begin{enumerate}{ \item $p\equiv x \mod \Ifr,$ \item $\tau_v(p)>0$ for all $v\in \infty_K^r,$ \item additionally, if $x=1,$ then $p$ splits completely in $L.$} \end{enumerate} And the set of places associated to such prime elements has positive density. \end{lemma}